Remi-Gau/AVT_analysis/docs/source/pcm.rst

 To make things simpler we only have things that can be independent OR scaled.
 Not both.

 We also remove the 3rd factor.

+And we do not create any model where Tactile is independent and Auditory and Visual conditions are scaled.

+So we end up with a subset of models for 6X6.

+See the tree of models (tree.html)